Application of the CACREP 2024 Standards

 The 2024 CACREP Standards will go into effect on July 1, 2024.
 All self-study reports (SSR) submitted on and after this date must be based on the 2024 CACREP Standards.

-Beginning July 1, 2026, all required reports submitted must be based on the 2024 CACREP Standards regardless of the set of standards under which the program was granted its current accreditation.
+Beginning July 1, 2026, all programs must be in compliance with the 2024 CACREP Standards and all required reports submitted must be based on the 2024 CACREP Standards regardless of the set of standards under which the program was granted its current accreditation.
 Board reviews and accreditation and monitoring decisions will be based on the 2024 CACREP Standards.

 Why must all programs come into compliance with the 2024 CACREP Standards by July 1, 2026?